-Standards for faculty status for college and university librarians
+Standards for faculty status for academic librarians

-Approved at ALA Annual Conference, June 2007

-Prepared by the ACRL Committee on the Status of Academic Librarians

-In order to recognize formally the importance of faculty status for academic librarians, ACRL endorses these standards.
+Approved by the ACRL Board of Directors, June 2007, revised October 2011 by the ACRL Committee on the Status of Academic Librarians n order to recognize formally the importance of faculty status for academic librarians, ACRL endorses these standards.
 Institutions of higher education and their governing bodies are urged to adopt these standards.